 In co-op, if one of you dies the other can get to safety and respawn them.
 This mechanic is sadly very abusable:

-You respawn with full health and weapons that might be better than what you had or at least provide ammo refills, which means dying helps you if you don't drop any good stuff.
+You respawn with full health and weapons that might be better than what you had or at least provide ammo refills, which means dying literally helps you if you don't lose any good stuff.
 Though on the bright side, this is sometimes a defense against bad checkpoints.

 Two people can "cheese" through most hard encounters by repeatedly sending one player in to kill something and die while the other stays in a safe spot to respawn them.
-It can get very tempting since the line between this and playing "the real way" is not always clear.
+It can get very tempting since there's not always a clear line between this and playing "the real way".

 Halo 1 did some weird stuff with vehicles.
 Covenant vehicles have a health meter like your own and can be destroyed (they don't have shields).
 But human vehicles are indestructible; instead the driver takes damage when the vehicle does.
 I never liked the latter mechanic.